-Students in yearbook are responsible for planning, writing, editing, designing, and completing one volume of the Newtonia, the NHS yearbook or the production of Cardinal TV Broadcasting.
+Students in yearbook are responsible for planning, writing, editing, designing, and completing one volume of the Newtonia, the NHS yearbook.
 Students develop and use the skills they learned in Photojournalism to record a history of the school year for students, faculty, and staff in a responsible journalistic manner.
 The course may be repeated for elective credit.
 Priority will be given to upper classmen who have met prerequisites.